ibm-cloud-docs/containers/cs_storage_file.md

 # Storing data on IBM File Storage for IBM Cloud
 {: #file_storage}

-{{site.data.keyword.Bluemix_notm}} File Storage is persistent, fast, and flexible network-attached, NFS-based file storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
+{{site.data.keyword.cloud_notm}} File Storage is persistent, fast, and flexible network-attached, NFS-based file storage that you can add to your apps by using Kubernetes persistent volumes (PVs).
 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
-To find out if {{site.data.keyword.Bluemix_notm}} File Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
+To find out if {{site.data.keyword.cloud_notm}} File Storage is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Billing](/docs/infrastructure/FileStorage?topic=FileStorage-about#billing).
 {: shortdesc}

-{{site.data.keyword.Bluemix_notm}} File Storage is available for standard clusters only that are set up with public network connectivity.
+{{site.data.keyword.cloud_notm}} File Storage is available for standard clusters only that are set up with public network connectivity.
 If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, you can provision file storage if your cluster runs Kubernetes version 1.13.4_1513, 1.12.6_1544, 1.11.8_1550, or later.
 NFS file storage instances are specific to a single zone.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).
 {: important}

 ## Deciding on the file storage configuration